madhavan181/Input-and-Transfer-Impedance-Open-and-Short-Circuit-Conditions/README.md

 Input impedance and transfer impedance are fundamental electrical parameters used to characterize how circuits respond to signals under specific boundary conditions.
 These concepts are essential in RF engineering, transmission line analysis, and general circuit design.
 They help analyze voltage-current relationships at various nodes of a system and evaluate signal behavior when the system is terminated in different ways, such as open-circuit or short-circuit conditions.

+__What is Impedance?__

+Impedance refers to the characteristic impedance(Z0) which is the ratio of voltage to current for a wave travelling along the line.
+It determines how signals propagate and how much power is transferred without reflections.
+Mathematically, it is given by

+                  Z0 = sqrt((R + jwL) / (G + jwC))

+                  R = resistance per unit length

+                  L = inductance per unit length

+                  G = conductance per unit length

+                  C = capacitance per unit length

+                  w = angular frequency (2pif)
+	​
 __Input Impedance:__

 Input impedance is defined as the ratio of voltage to current at the input terminals of a network.
 It represents how much the network resists or opposes the flow of current when a signal is applied.
 Mathematically, it is given by: